bmfbp/bmfbp/test_cases/README.md

     1. Zero pin
     2. One pin
     3. Many pins
-3. An output pin can be attached to zero or more input pins via wires.
+3. An output pin can be attached to zero or more wires.
-    1. Zero pin
+    1. Zero wire
-    2. One pin
+    2. One wire
-    3. Many pins
+    3. Many wires
-4. An input pin can be attached to zero or more output pins via wires.
+4. An input pin can be attached to zero or more wires.
-    1. Zero pin
+    1. Zero wire
-    2. One pin
+    2. One wire
-    3. Many pins
+    3. Many wires
 5. A kind can be either a leaf or a composite.
     1. Leaf
     2. Composite